 “One of my apprehensions was that he would pack my nose and I would be uncomfortable for a week or so.
 This didn’t come about.
 He didn’t pack my nose.
 I was comfortable when I went home and felt like I recovered very quickly.” ~ D. Forde

-If you have a minute, our Balloon Sinuplasty procedure video delves a bit further.
+A visual explanation of the Balloon Sinuplasty procedure.
 It visually illustrates your sinuses, explains the difference between acute and chronic sinusitis, and depicts, with movement, how Balloon Sinuplasty effectively relieves chronic sinusitis.
 It’s worth watching!

 Review of Balloon Sinuplasty Procedure